-Bancassurance refers to the agreement between a bank and an insurance company through which the bank sells the insurance product of the concerned insurance company to its customers.
+Represented by 24 licensed agencies, the channel's market share Bancassurance refers to the agreement between a bank and an grew from 8.4% to 10% during the same period. insurance company through which the bank sells the insurance product of the concerned insurance company to its customers.